albx/WebTodoList/README.md

 ### WebTodoList.Client.BlazorWASM
 This project is placed under the src/Clients directory.

-It uses Blazor WebAssembly (Preview 4) to build a SPA client which call the endpoints described previously.
+It uses Blazor WebAssembly to build a SPA client which call the endpoints described previously.

 ### WebTodoList.Client.ReactJS
 This project is placed under the src/Clients directory.